-Is Buying Land a Good Investment in Ohio in 2022?
+Is Buying Land a Good Investment in Ohio?

-If you haven’t seen our blog post on the Ohio land for sale market in 2022, we suggest you read it!
+If you haven’t seen our blog post on the Ohio land for sale market, we suggest you read it!
 We reviewed and analyzed dozens of reports and data points to provide a thorough answer to the question from our readers, “Is buying land a good investment in Ohio now?”
 Hint: Yes, it is!

 How Much is an Acre of Land in Ohio (2022)?

 Land prices in Ohio reached historical highs in 2022, and this trend has continued through 2023.
 How much is land in Ohio?
-In 2022, the average cost per acre of land in Ohio is $9,800.
+In 2023, the average cost per acre of land in Ohio is $32,077, according to WorldPopulationReview.
 However, the land price per acre by zip code varies.
 And, as expected, there is a considerable difference between residential land values, commercial land values, and agricultural land values.
-There is a 20.3% increase from $8,150 the previous year, and a 14.8% increase from $7,100 in 2020.
-This data is according to the July 2022 Farmers National Company Agent Survey, detailing the average sale price per acre of land, from June 2020 to June 2022.
-While the aforementioned prices are the average cost per acre of land, premium-quality land in Ohio can sell for even more.
+The quality of the land for sale also factors heavily into the price per acre of land in Ohio.
+While the aforementioned price is the average cost per acre of land, premium-quality land in Ohio can sell for even more.
 But you can typically find land for sale in Ohio under $10,000 or even under $5,000.

 Land buying is a profitable investment with land value increasing yearly.
 As the price of land for sale in Ohio increases, and more land is purchased, the average return on land investments increase.
-When you also factor in the low inventory of homes, multifamily properties, and commercial properties (warehouses, office space, and retail space), investors are enticed to buy Ohio land for sale.
+Investors are enticed to buy Ohio land for sale when you also factor in the low inventory of homes, multifamily properties, and commercial properties (warehouses, office space, and retail space).

 Why Buy Land for Sale in Ohio?